Mohammad Sidique Khan: Biography

 In 1999, he came under the influence of radical cleric Abdullah el-Faisal.
 Khan became interested in the UK-based al-Muhajiroun terror group sometime before 2001.
 He married Patel in October 2001 moving to Batley, before settling in Dewsbury.

 In March 2001, Khan started working at Hillside Primary School in Leeds as a "learning mentor".
 The school's student body were largely children from unstable homes, those with special needs, or part of immigrant families who had just arrived in Britain.
 Khan was popular amongst staff, parents, and students, with some children homes describing him as a father figure.
 Khan's colleagues commented that he was a quiet individual who did not talk about his religious or political beliefs, and that he took the children out to paintballing, quad biking and wall climbing.
 An anonymous acquaintance told BBC after the bombings that while Khan kept his radical convictions largely concealed, he was considered a "fruitcake" for frequently talking about the state of affairs in Israel, Iraq, and Afghanistan, and complained about "what was happening to Muslims around the world".
 In one instance, Khan had caused concern by asking to invite an Islamic preacher to the school, which was rejected due to the preacher's "fervour" in meetings with teachers, but no other action was undertaken.
 One student reported after the bombings that Khan and some of his friends had taken him to their bookshop and tried to convert him to Islam.
 The boy, aged 11 or 12 at the time, recalled that Khan told him that "people will pay for what has been done to Pakistan" with regards to the then-recent September 11 attacks and the Kashmir conflict.
 Khan resigned from the school in September 2004.

 In summer 2001, Khan planned the recruitment of local youths to attend jihadist training camps abroad.
 He worked alongside Omar Sharif and Asif Hanif, who would later become known as the first British nationals to commit a suicide bombing, in the 2003 Mike's Place suicide bombing in Tel Aviv.
-The three men had made for visits to a Manchester-area businessman whom they unsuccessfully asked to help funding flights to in Pakistan, Syria, and Afghanistan, under the guise of educational pilgrimages.
+The three men had made four visits to a Manchester-area businessman whom they unsuccessfully asked to help funding flights to in Pakistan, Syria, and Afghanistan, under the guise of educational pilgrimages.